linagora/tmail-flutter/docs/adr/0100-twp-warning-dismiss-persistence.md

 ## Risks

-- **Index-based dismissal fragility**: if the set/order of `X-TWP-Message` headers changes between two fetches (a resolved warning, or a new one landing at the same index), a stored `twp-warning-dismissed-N` keyword could silently apply to a different warning next time.
-Not fixed speculatively (backend contract guarantees order stability within one response, not across time) — flagged for backend/product.
+- **Dismissal key stability**: combining `code` with `index` ensures a stored keyword survives reordering (a different warning at the same index won't inherit a dismissal).
+Residual gap: if the backend reuses a `code` on a semantically different warning in the future, the old dismissal would still fire.
+This is an application-layer convention risk, not fixable without a server-generated stable ID — flagged for backend/product.

 ## Open questions
 - Should un-dismiss be in scope?
 Assume out of scope unless product says otherwise.
-- Dismiss key on `code` instead of/alongside `index`, to survive warning-count changes across fetches?
+- What happens if `TwpWarning.code` is ever empty or missing?
+The parser must guarantee a non-empty code string (defaulting to e.g. `unknown`) so the keyword key is always well-formed — confirm this invariant in the `TwpWarning.parse` implementation.